What are Ketones?

 2. How do you test for ketones in chemistry?

 Ans: Use Tollens ‘ reagent (the silver mirror test) to conduct the experiment, add a few drops of aldehyde or ketone to the freshly prepared reagent, and steam gently for a few minutes in a hot water tub.
-A gray silver precipitate or a silver mirror on the test tube is formed by the colorless solution.
+A grey silver precipitate or a silver mirror on the test tube is formed by the colourless solution.